Fast and Expressive Multi-Byte Prediction with Probabilistic Circuits: Probabilistic Circuits for MTP

 \subsection{Probabilistic Circuits}

-A \textit{\textbf{circuit}} \citep{darwiche2003differential,choi2020pc,vergari2021compositional}, $c$, is a parameterised directed acyclic computational graph\footnote{In \cref{fig:tensor-factorizations-circuits}, edges directionality is removed for readability, but it is assumed to be from inputs to outputs.} over variables $\vX$ encoding a function, $c(\vX)$, and comprises three kinds of computational units: \textit{input}, \textit{product}, and \textit{sum} units.
+A \textit{\textbf{circuit}}~\citep{darwiche2003differential,choi2020pc,vergari2021compositional}, $c$, is a parameterised computational graph\footnote{In \cref{fig:tensor-factorizations-circuits}, the directionality of the edges is removed for readability, but it is assumed to be from inputs to outputs.} over variables $\vX$ encoding a function, $c(\vX)$, and comprises three kinds of computational units: \textit{input}, \textit{product}, and \textit{sum} units.
 Each product or sum unit $n$ receives the outputs of other units as inputs, denoted with the set $\inscope(n)$.
 Each unit $n$ encodes a function, $c_n$, defined as: (i) $c_n(\scope(n); \phi)$ if $n$ is an input unit, where $c_n$ is a function parameterised by $\phi$ over variables $\scope(n)\subseteq\vX$, called its \textit{scope}; (ii) $\prod_{j\in\inscope(n)} c_j(\scope(j))$ if $n$ is a product unit; and (iii) $\sum_{j\in\inscope(n)} \omega_j c_j(\scope(j))$ if $n$ is a sum unit, with $\omega_j\in\bbR$ denoting the sum parameters.
-The scope of a product or sum unit $n$ is the union of the scopes of its inputs, i.e., $\scope(n) = \bigcup_{j\in\inscope(n)} \scope(j)$. \cref{fig:tensor-factorizations-circuits} shows examples of circuits, where units of the same scope are grouped into (coloured) layers belonging to a hierarchy that can be easily parallelised on a GPU \citep{mari2023unifying,loconte2025what}.
+The scope of a product or sum unit $n$ is the union of the scopes of its inputs, i.e., $\scope(n) = \bigcup_{j\in\inscope(n)} \scope(j)$. \cref{fig:tensor-factorizations-circuits} shows examples of circuits, where units of the same scope are grouped into (coloured) layers that can be easily parallelised on a GPU~\citep{mari2023unifying,loconte2025what}.

-For \ourspl, we use \textbf{\textit{probabilistic circuits}} (PCs), i.e., circuits modelling a joint distribution over random variables, in our case tokens $\vX=\{X_1,\ldots,X_n\}$.
+For \ourspl, we use \textbf{\textit{probabilistic circuits}} (PCs), i.e., circuits modelling a joint distribution over random variables, in our case tokens.
 PCs encode \cref{eq:n-gram-prob} as